Animals in the Ancient Near East: Classifications and Stereotypes

+Lexical list Urra=hubullu, tablet 13, bilingual vocabulary of domestic animals.
+Metropolitan Museum.

 The scribes of Mesopotamia, followed by those of several other ancient Near Eastern peoples, had the habit of composing extensive lexical lists cataloging and organizing the elements of the known world.
 These lists offer insights into how the Ancients perceived and classified the animal world.
-The most extensive of the Mesopotamian lists, named after its incipit HAR.RA = hubullu, in its standard form dating from the 1st millennium BC, gathers names from the animal world, divided into three groups: land animals, air animals, and water animals.
+The most extensive of the Mesopotamian lists, named after its incipit Urra=hubullu, in its standard form dating from the 1st millennium BC, gathers names from the animal world, divided into three groups: land animals, air animals, and water animals.
 The first group is further divided into domestic animals—by far the most thoroughly detailed—and non-domestic ones.
 In reality, it is more accurate to refer to them as “productive” and “non-productive” animals since dogs and pigs are categorized in the latter group.
 However, the Ancient Mesopotamians acknowledged the existence of wild animals, generally referred to as būl ṣēri or umām ṣēri, meaning "animals of the steppe", or animals from other environments such as marshes or mountains.

 In the only discovered Hittite lexical list classifying animals, a similar distinction is made between domestic animals (šupalla-) and wild ones.
 The wild animals are further divided into field animals (gimraš huitar-, mainly mammals), land animals (daganzipaš huitar-, mostly insects), and sea animals (arunaš huitar-), which includes all water-associated creatures such as frogs and snakes, alongside fish.
 Pigs and dogs are also placed in a separate category here.

 In the Hebrew Bible, a form of animal classification appears in the book of Leviticus, which prescribes dietary prohibitions.
 This classification is primarily based on the distinction between animals that can be eaten and those that cannot, but it also follows other organizational principles.
 The distinction between domestic and wild animals is evident, as domestic animals (sheep, goats, and cattle) are part of the Covenant between God and humans and can be offered as sacrifices, while wild animals cannot.
 Classification criteria also include habitat, similar to Mesopotamian and Hittite texts—land, water, and air—but also rely on the animals' physical characteristics for more detailed groupings.
 For instance, among land animals, which are the most frequently mentioned, quadrupeds are distinguished from others.
 Then, ruminants or non-ruminants with split hooves are separated from those with solid hooves.
 Following this, animals that walk on the soles of their feet (plantigrades: lion, dog, hyena, civet) are distinguished from those that crawl on their bellies (creatures like the mole, mouse, and lizard).
 The classification of air and water animals is less detailed and resembles more of a list.